 It’s up to remaining members of the cast to put a stop to this monstrous menace if they want to make it out of the movie alive.

 Dr. Paul Armstrong refuses Chinfa’s offer to join her in a second round of the Cantaloupe Dance to deflect the Megraclop’s fury. (“Perhaps there’s another way.”)
-Using a technique familiar to Star-Trek fans, he reverses the polarity on his Jerranium 90 detector to turn it into a ray-gun.
+Using a technique familiar to Doctor Who and Star-Trek fans, he reverses the polarity on his Jerranium 90 detector to turn it into a ray-gun.